How the Program Works

 Program participants discard their organic scraps into yellow totes that are provided by TOR.
 The totes are then picked up on scheduled pick-up days and swapped out with new and clean bins.
 The waste stream determines how many bins and pick-ups they receive.
 Additional bins and pick-ups are easily requested for special events or increases in production.

 SLC works with over 200 restaurants and businesses in the St. Louis Metropolitan area including the St. Louis Cardinals, Saint Louis Zoo, Missouri Botanical Garden, Schnucks Markets, Washington University in St. Louis, Hyatt Regency at the Arch and many more.

 SLC began receiving food waste in 2010 and received six tons during the first week.
 Today, more than 400 tons per week are received.
 This number is constantly increasing due to advancing food scrap composting industry and public knowledge of the negative side effects of food waste disposal in landfills.

-All food waste is currently composted at the Belleville, Ill.
-Facility.
+All food waste is currently composted at the Belleville, IL facility.
 Food waste is received in two different ways.
-The first way is directly hauled by the hauler (figure 1).
+The first way is directly hauled by the hauler.
 The food waste is dumped into an existing windrow.
 Food waste is then immediately covered up with yard waste that is in the process of breaking down, which helps with vector issues.
-The second way is by a transfer trailer from SLC’s transfer facility in Maryland Heights, Mo
+The second way is by a transfer trailer from SLC’s transfer facility in Maryland Heights, MO.

 Nutrient-rich Soil Amendments